 This is a powerful essential nutrient that may not be popular especially in the western diet.
 Its benefits include; reduces the risk of heart disease, preventing osteoporosis and fractures, promoting good dental health, improves the survival rates in cancer patients.

-Dietary sources – egg yolks, sauerkraut, liver
+Dietary sources – egg yolks, and sauerkraut

 Vitamin K2 should be taken with fat-containing food for better absorption